What is the simple trick to stop tinnitus?

 Some people report a brief reduction in tinnitus loudness after the occiput (palm) tapping technique.
 The effect lasts seconds to a few minutes and does not work for everyone.
 The most likely mechanism is residual inhibition — a well-documented audiological phenomenon where tinnitus is briefly suppressed following stimulation.
 It is safe to try and costs nothing.

 Residual inhibition is the transient suppression of tinnitus perception following an acoustic or somatic stimulus — it is what audiologists measure during tinnitus assessment.
-When palm tapping works, the most likely explanation is that the physical input briefly triggers this inhibition, causing a short-lived reduction in perceived tinnitus loudness.
-Understanding this helps set realistic expectations: the relief is real but temporary by nature.
+When palm tapping works, the most likely explanation is that the physical input briefly triggers this inhibition.
+The relief is real but temporary by nature.

 Jaw movements can temporarily change tinnitus perception in people with somatic tinnitus.
 If your tinnitus reliably shifts when you move your jaw or clench, mention this to a dentist or physiotherapist.
-TMJ dysfunction is a recognised contributor to somatic tinnitus, and addressing the jaw problem at the source may provide more lasting benefit than self-directed exercises alone.
+TMJ dysfunction is a recognised contributor to somatic tinnitus, and addressing it at the source may provide more lasting benefit than self-directed exercises alone.

 Somatic tinnitus is tinnitus whose perceived loudness or character changes in response to physical input — head movement, jaw position, neck pressure, or posture.
 It suggests the tinnitus signal is being influenced by the somatic nervous system, not just the auditory system.
-Physical techniques are most relevant for this type.
 If your tinnitus clearly responds to movement or touch, tell your audiologist or doctor.

 Gentle neck stretches — slow tilts, shoulder rolls, chin tucks — are generally safe for most people.
 Avoid any movement that causes pain or dizziness.
 If you have a neck injury, disc problem, or have been advised against neck exercises by a healthcare provider, check before trying these.